Berkshire Hathaway 2004 Annual Meeting Transcript

 All opposed say “no.” The meeting’s adjourned.
 OK, now we’re…

 (Click on a link below to skip to a particular topic)

 - Whoever suggested that Warren leave the board of Coca-Cola “should do 500 sit-ups”.

 - How to preserve capital and purchasing power in an inflationary environment.

 - One of Berkshire’s strengths is not spending time talking to groups of analysts.

-- Warren “would rather throw a viper down” his shirtfront than hire a compensation consultant at Berkshire.
+- Charlie “would rather throw a viper down” his shirtfront than hire a compensation consultant at Berkshire.

 - Keep an open mind and invest in any good opportunity that comes.

 - It’s very dangerous to project high growth rates when valuing companies.